 Where can I find out about services for people living with dementia?

 There are a huge amount of services across Sheffield that are either created specifically for people living with dementia or that are dementia friendly.
 Many of these are run by People Keeping Well services, third sector organisations and charities or other independent groups or businesses.
-Because there’s such a large array of services that are constantly evolving, ending or beginning, we cannot provide an exhaustive, up to date list, but we do try our best!

 How can I get in touch with your service?

 You can find all of our contact details by clicking here

 I provide a service for people living with dementia, can I get involved?

 If you provide a service for people living with dementia, we would love to hear from you.
 Please contact us and let us know about your service, as well as any information or advice you would find helpful, then we will do what we can to help support your service.